Learn more about past Firecracker Awards winners, finalists, and judges below.

 Alexandra Watson, Executive Editor, Apogee Journal

-2019 Firecracker Award Winners
+2019 Firecracker Awards Winners

 FICTION: Little Fish by Casey Plett, published by Arsenal Pulp Press